toobeeh/typo-compose/README.md

 ## Structure

-- core
+### core
 The core configuration of portainer to manage containers, and traefik to handly traffic to containers via a reverse proxy.
-- apps
+### apps
 The configuration for all services.
 Services that depend on each other are provided in the same folder within a single docker-compose file.

+---

-## Environment variables
+## Configuration

-All critical information that is used for docker image builds or in docker-compose is stored in the application's .env file in the /config folder.
+All critical information that is used for docker image builds or in docker-compose is stored in the .env file next to the docker-compose.

+### Database
+**Location:** `apps/typo-core/.env`
+**Variables:**
+- DB_ADMIN_USERNAME - admin account username
+- DB_ADMIN_PASSWORD - admin account password
+- MYSQL_ROOT_PASSWORD - root user password